-A short walk away is the charming village of Ploerdut, which has a bakery, two bars and a hugely popular restaurant, all set around a pretty church square.
-The restaurant, Chez Marie The, attracts locals and tourists from miles around for its hearty homecooked food, which is great value at €11 for three courses and wine.
-Its bar is the focal point of the village, serving drinks and coffees all day long and into the early evening.
-The other bar, Le Welcome, is English owned and stays open until the last person leaves.
+A short walk away is the charming village of Ploerdut, which has a bakery, two bars, a creperie/pizzeria and a hugely popular lunchtime restaurant, all set around a pretty church square.
+The restaurant and bar, Chez Marie The, is the focal point of the village, attracting locals and tourists from miles around for its simple but hearty food, which is great value at €11 for three courses and wine.
+The other bar, Le Welcome, is cosy and laid back and stays open until late.

 The Lake at Priziac (pictured here) is just a 10-minute drive away.
 It's perfect for children, with a small sandy beach, play area, picnic tables and a cafe in the summer months.
 The lake is a popular spot for kayaking, sailing and fishing and is surrounded by a walking and fitness trail.
 There are several other lakes within a 20-minute drive from Guebernez, while Brittany's largest lake, the Lac de Guerledan, is 30 minutes away.
 Known as the region's Lake District, it's a vast stretch of water with several sandy beaches, restaurants, cafes, and walking and cycling trails.